kkzvlad/uaro-docs/docs/Endless-Cellar.md

 - Loot/EXP is accounted based
 - Level 85+ to enter
 - Monsters remaining per floor will be announced starting with 5 remaining
-- Rentry currently restricted on floor 77 (Will be changed soon, but as it currently sits you cant re-enter on 77 if you leave)

 ## Schedule